Soft State

 For Myrdal a major causal factor was colonial powers' destruction of many of the traditional centers of local power and influence and failure to create viable alternatives.
 Coupled with this was the development of an attitude of disobedience to any authority which was central to the nationalist politics resistance.
 This attitude persisted after independence.
-Such soft states are seen as unlikely to capable of imposing the right development policies and would be unwilling to act against corruption at all levels.
+Such soft states are seen as unlikely to be capable of imposing the right development policies and would be unwilling to act against corruption at all levels.

 Soft state paradigm

-According to the soft state paradigm, there are two types of statehood: empirical and juridical, or soft.
+According to the soft state paradigm, there are two types of statehood: